CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-See the full ranking →This product ranks #9 of 9 in Iron Remover.Three above it ↓
+This product ranks #11 of 12 in Iron Remover.Three above it ↓

 TL;DR A pH-neutral iron remover that bleeds vivid burgundy-to-magenta within the labeled dwell window, with the publicly hosted SDS to back the formula claims.
 Signal word is DANGER, driven by H318 (serious eye damage); eye protection is required by the SDS chemistry, gloves are recommended for the H317 sensitizer classification.